bigtreetech/docs/docs/Panda_Breath.md

 | Version   | Date           | Revision      |
 |:----------|:---------------|:----------------|
 | v1.00     | December 12th, 2025 | Initial Version |

-## Important firmware update

-Before you use the Panda Breath please ensure that you have updated to the firmware located [here](#v101) (ignore if your unit shipped with later firmware)

-This firmware adds some important new features as well as bug fixes.
-Without installing it, there is the possibility that your Panda Breath may turn off after 30s of heating each time you try to use it as a result of the integrated software safety monitor being overly sensitive on one of the thermistor inputs.
-This firmware adds a small self-calibration feature on the very first startup which helps to identify the specific characteristics of your Panda Breath.

 ## Introduction
 The BIQU Panda Breath is a chamber heater and filter for Bambu Lab printers.
 It uses a 300W PTC heater to warm the chamber, which helps prevent warping, strengthens layer adhesion in engineering materials (ABS, ASA, PC, PA...), and improves first-layer adhesion for all filaments.